kroppel/hpc-repo/README.md

 # hpc-repo

-This repository contains all code written for the class "High Performance Computing"
+This repository contains all code written for the class "High Performance Computing", Friedrich-Schiller-Universität Jena, 2022